devops329/devops/instruction/jwtPizzaServiceInfrastructureAutomation/jwtPizzaServiceInfrastructureAutomation.md

    ![Create CloudFormation stack](createCloudFormationStack.png)

 1. Supply the requested parameters based upon your AWS account.
-You can obtain these values form the following locations:
+You can obtain these values from the following locations:
    1. The VPC ID and VPC subnets from the AWS VPC service dashboard.
    1. The latest Task Definition version from the ECS service dashboard.
    1. The web certificate ARN from the Certificate Manager service dashboard.